 How many dessert bars for 50 guests?

-Plan for 75 bars if serving 1.5 per person.
+Plan for 75 bars if serving 1.5 per person, or 100 bars if dessert bars are the only sweet option.

 How many mini dessert bars per person?